patforna/social/README.md

 ## Known Issues

-I know these issues exist but decided not to fix them:

 * for posts newer than 1 min, message reads "moments ago" instead of "x seconds ago".

 ## Notes